Gurobi/gurobi-optimods/docs/source/mods/lad-regression.rst

 This Mod implements the fit-predict API used by all predictive models in scikit-learn (including the :code:`sklearn.linear_model.LinearRegression` class).
-The example below reads in the diabetes dataset from scikit-learn, performs a train-test split, fits an LAD regression model to the training data, and creates predictions for the testing data.
+The example below reads in the diabetes dataset from scikit-learn, performs a train-test split, fits a LAD regression model to the training data, and creates predictions for the testing data.

 .. testcode:: lad_regression